Skip to main content

 Making the best of your money

-As Germany can be expensive for some things, you might find it worth investigating importing certain items from other countries.
-Gas, tobacco, coffee, tea, and alcohol are some of the basics Germans are willing to cross borders for.
+Since some items can be expensive in Germany, consider importing certain goods from other countries.
+Gas, tobacco, coffee, tea, and alcohol are some basics that Germans are willing to cross borders to purchase.¹

-Saving money in Germany can come down to making sensible routine choices, as it would in your home country.
-Limit the number of times you indulge in luxury activities, such as eating in five-star hotel restaurants or buying goods you know you’re paying a surcharge on, and try to think like a tourist until you settle in.
-In the early days, explore your city on foot and find out what can be done for free, when attractions are cheaper or offer 2-for-1 deals, and scout around for happy hours at bars.
+Saving money in Germany involves making sensible routine choices, just as it would in your home country.
+Limit luxury activities like dining at expensive restaurants or buying goods with surcharges.
+Try to think like a tourist until you settle in.
+In the early days, explore your city on foot to discover free activities, cheaper attraction times, and happy hours at bars.¹

-Make sure your job offer suits your lifestyle in Germany.
-Work out your likely necessary expenses and then consider the things you'd like to spend money on in your free time and investigate as much as you can about the destination and see how your sporting, artistic, or cultural preferences fit with your new life.
+Ensure your job offer aligns with your desired lifestyle in Germany.
+Calculate your necessary expenses and consider how you'd like to spend your free time.
+Research your destination to see how your sporting, artistic, or cultural preferences fit into your new life.¹

 We’re here to help!